Chart Color Schemes

 South Lismore is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-South Lismore's dwelling structure, as per the latest Census, consisted of 88.3% houses and 11.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
+South Lismore's dwellings, as recorded in the latest Census, consisted of 88.3% houses and 11.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
 Home ownership in South Lismore was at 29.5%, with mortgaged dwellings at 38.3% and rented ones at 32.2%.
-The median monthly mortgage repayment was $1,300, below Non-Metro NSW's average of $1,733.
-The median weekly rent figure in South Lismore was $300, compared to Non-Metro NSW's $330.
-Nationally, South Lismore's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment in the area was $1,300, lower than Regional NSW's average of $1,733.
+The median weekly rent figure in South Lismore was $300, compared to Regional NSW's $330.
+Nationally, South Lismore's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing